verifa/learn/docs/tutorials/vault-k8s-operator/configure-dynamic-secrets.md

     password_authentication="scram-sha-256"
 ```

+Note the static password used during installation is now used when bootstrapping the secret engine.
+This user is needed by Vault to create the dynamic users that the application will use when connecting.

 Now we are going to create a role and tell that the dynamic users are going to be created with all privileges to the database for the sake of the demo:

 ```bash